gerardnynkeu/Portfolio-Data-Analytics/TABLEAU-Customer Sales Analysis/README.md

 ## How to Use

-## How to Use

-1. **Download the Dataset**: Obtain the dataset provided in the repository.
+Download the dataset and open it in Tableau.

-2. **Open in Tableau**: Launch Tableau and open the dataset to begin your analysis.

-3. **Explore the Dashboard**: Navigate through the pre-built dashboard to gain insights into customer sales data.
+Explore the provided dashboard to gain insights.

-4. **Customize Visualizations**: Modify or expand the existing visualizations to fit your specific analysis needs and extract further insights.
+Modify or expand visualizations to suit your analysis needs.

-Feel free to let me know if you need any additional modifications!